Case studies

 - Development of partnerships with the private sector: companies have provided finance and pledged to sponsor restoration work for 2 ha of forest, and also involved their employees to volunteer in the weeding and planting work.
 Through partnerships, 4,000 education packs have been developed, to provide to primary and secondary school children visiting Ebony Forest.

 The Mediterranean Sea is home to the Special Conservation Area off the cliffs and seabed of Punta de la Mona in the Granada region of Spain.
 This area was declared a National Park in 2015 because of its high ecological value, given that several species of cold-water corals are found here, including the chandelier coral (Dendrophyllia ramea) and the orange coral (Astroides calycularis) – two endangered species of which little was known until now.
 Despite measures to formally protect and safeguard the area’s biodiversity, the area still faces threats from human activities such as recreational or sport fishing, which continue to degrade the coral ecosystems.
 Corals play a crucial role in sustaining marine communities, with most marine species directly or indirectly dependent on corals for shelter, mating grounds and food.
+They can also reduce the severity of storm surges.
 Cold-water coral ecosystems shelter up to 29 times more wildlife compared to marine areas without corals, making their restoration critical to conserving marine biodiversity.

 Since 2020, Coral Guardian has been collaborating with the Spanish organization Coral Soul to drive coral protection and rehabilitation in the area.
 Through the Deep CORE (Deep COral REstoration) project, one of the first participatory marine conservation projects of the Mediterranean Sea, efforts have been made to help recover the coral ecosystem in Punta de la Mona.